iamtheretronerd/Web-dev-Project-2/README.md

 > “Review my code file for semantic structure, accessibility issues, and best practices.”

+**The below prompt is used in the API to generate AI-based idea**

+> "Based on the original idea and the community's devil's advocate critiques, suggest ONE specific, actionable improvement or pivot for this project.
+Keep your suggestion concise (2-3 sentences) and practical.
+Focus on addressing the main concerns raised while preserving the core value of the original idea.
+If there is no enough information or critiques, suggest a general improvement"

 **Validation:**
 All outputs were manually reviewed, iterated, and integrated **only after confirming**: